Regulatory & Professional Offence Solicitors

 - Where there has been violent or threatening behaviour or other behaviour which is likely to bring the profession into disrepute

 How do Panels reach a decision?

-Procedures vary from profession to profession, but where there is a hearing before a panel the procedure can be lengthy and complicated but most of all very stressful in light of the fact that your future within your given profession hangs in the balance.
+Procedures vary from profession to profession, but where there is a hearing before a panel the procedure can be lengthy and complicated but most of all very stressful because your future within your given profession hangs in the balance.
 As a professional, you have a right to be accompanied by a lawyer.